MainBanner

 Preventing pollen contaminations

 Strict measures to prevent pollen contaminations likely are not necessary when just playing around and raising some seeds.
 But in the case of very specific breeding goals, it may be essential that the pollen parent is correct.
 For example when the pollen parent provides a recessive mutation to the F1 seedling, that will be expressed in the F2 seedling phenotype, being 100% sure about the pollen parent can become very important.
 The most effective approach is to make the cross indoors under a growing light, or inside a greenhouse where pollinators cannot enter.
 The first step to contamination-free cross-pollination would be to find an unopened flower on the seed parent and then to carefully remove the flower petals.
 Make sure to not damaging the stigma of the flower and to not release any pollen from the stamens.
 For example, pollen might stick to your fingers when pulling out the stamens.
 The unopened and now emasculated flower likely is not fully mature and receptive.
 A netted bag can be placed around the branch to keep out pollinators.
-The flower is most ready to receive pollen about 4 days after it oepned, but pollen can be applied earlier.
+The flower is most ready to receive pollen about 4 days after it opened, but pollen can be applied earlier.
 The stigma of a flower can often be shiny with a sticky mucus.
+The way that pollen grains 'eat' down the style to fuse the male and female gametes is quite interesting, but beyond the scope of this article.

 Figure 5.
 Touch the stigma with the stamen and try to rub it across, depositing pollen.